metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 Finally, the tag _cwp_error is provided to supply warnings and error messages to the user.
 At present these are a warning if there is more than one work (only one parent will be followed) or if excessive "Service Unavailabilty" has caused some metadata to be omitted.

 ## Artists

+All the additional hidden variables for artists written by Classical Extras are prefixed by _cea_.
+Note that these are generally in the plural, whereas the standard tags are singular.
+If the user blanks a tag then the original value is stored in the singular with the _cea_ prefix.
+Thus _cea_arranger would be the contents of the Picard tag "arranger" before blanking, whereas _cea_arrangers is hidden variable created by Classical Extras.

 - _cea_soloists : List of performers (with instruments in brackets), who are NOT ensembles or conductors, separated by semi-colons.
 Note they may not strictly be "soloists" in that they may be part of an ensemble.
 - _cea_soloist_names : Names of the above (i.e. no instruments).
 - _cea_soloists_sort : Sort_names of the above.